By Paul Taylor

-In the diagram below, you can see that stem cells from the bulge area migrate down and along the outer root sheath towards the dermal papilla (as indicated by the blue arrow).
+In the diagram below, you can see that stem cells from the bulge area migrate down and along the outer root sheath towards the dermal papilla (as indicated by the blue arrow) (3).

 And this migration could possibly involve sebum flowing down from the sebaceous gland: notice from the diagram that the sebaceous gland conveniently sits immediately above the bulge – something which clearly suggests that sebum might provide a transport mechanism for the stem cells.

 During catagen, the hair follicle breaks down – active hair growth stops and certain cells in the follicle die, causing it to shorten.
 But, as it does so, part of the outer root sheath stays attached to the dermal papilla ready for the next hair growth cycle to begin.

 In the catagen diagram below, you can see that the hair shaft detaches from the germinal matrix.
 But, some hair cells left inside the germinal matrix attach to the end of the hair shaft as a small lump of keratin.
 The hair shaft is then called a club hair.

-Catagen lasts just 2 or 3 weeks.
+Catagen lasts just 4 to 6 weeks (1).
 And only about 1% of your scalp hair follicles will be in catagen at any one time.

 Telogen is a period of rest for the hair follicle.
 During this time, the follicle stays shortened, and the outer root sheath stays attached to the dermal papilla (see diagram below).

 Then, when telogen ends, hair germ cells start growing a new hair follicle from the dermal papilla and the next hair growth cycle starts again.

-Telogen lasts 3 to 4 months.
-About 10% of your hair follicles are in telogen at any one time.
+Telogen lasts 2 to 3 months, and about 10% of hair follicles are in telogen at any one time (1).

 The hair growth cycle diagram below brings together all three phases (anagen, catagen and telogen).

 Quite a few things can affect how long the hair growth cycle lasts, and how well your hair grows.
 These include:

 Some people seem able to grow their scalp hair much longer than anyone else.
 And this, of course, is mostly down to genetics.